akeneo/pim-api-docs/content/beta/asset-manager/transformations-focus.md

 The `operations` property allows you to define which image transformations should be applied to your source file to generate the target file.

-In one single transformation, you can define one or several product operations.
+In one single transformation, you can define one or several operations.

 ::: warning
 Defining the same operation twice in the same transformation is forbidden as it would totally make no sense.